 You Need an Acquiring Bank or Merchant Service Provider

-Apart from credit card associations, the other key party involved in processing these payments is your merchant services provider or your acquiring bank.
+Apart from credit card associations, the other key parties involved in processing these payments are a merchant services provider and an acquiring bank.

 The acquiring bank is a financial institution that accepts the payment and deposits into the business account.
 Further, they can play the role of the payments processor, making them a critical part of the transaction.